citp/privacy-policy-historical/c/ch/chi/chicagomarathon.com.md

 We will try to comply with your request(s) as soon as reasonably practicable.
 Please note that if you opt-out of receiving marketing-related emails from us, we may still send you important administrative messages, from which you cannot opt-out.

-### How You Can Access, Change or Suppress your Personal Data
+## How You Can Access, Change or Suppress your Personal Data

-If you would like to request to review, correct, update, suppress, restrict or delete persona data that you have previously provided to us, object to the processing of Personal Data, or if you would like to request to receive an electronic copy of your Personal Data for purposes of transmitting it to another company (to the extent this right of portability is provided to you by applicable law), you may contact us as described in the “Contact Us” section below.
+If you would like to request to review, correct, update, suppress, restrict or delete personal data that you have previously provided to us, object to the processing of Personal Data, or if you would like to request to receive an electronic copy of your Personal Data for purposes of transmitting it to another company (to the extent this right of portability is provided to you by applicable law), you may contact us as described in the “Contact Us” section below.
 We will respond consistent with applicable law.

 In your request, please make clear what Personal Data you would like to have changed, whether you would like to have the Personal Data suppressed from our database or otherwise let us know which of the above limitations you would like to put on our use of the Personal Data.
 For your protection, we may only implement requests with respect to the Personal Data associated with the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.
 We will try to comply with your request as soon as reasonably practicable.

 Please note that we may need to retain certain information for recordkeeping purposes and/or to complete any transactions that you began prior to requesting a change or deletion.

-### Updates to this Privacy Notice
+## Updates to this Privacy Notice

 We may change this Privacy Notice from time to time.
 The “LAST UPDATED” legend at the top of the Privacy Notice indicates when it was last revised.
 Any changes will become effective when we post the revised Privacy Notice.
 Continued use of the Website signifies acceptance of the revised Privacy Notice.

-### Contacting Us
+## Contacting Us

 If you have any questions regarding this Privacy Notice or the Bank of America Chicago Marathon, please e-mail us at [office@chicagomarathon.com](mailto:office@chicagomarathon.com) or call 312.904.9800 during regular business hours.